$ Last generated: Wed Jan 22 10:34:19 2020 EST $

 || The Social

-Circle project develops methods to: (1) detect the discrepancies
+Circle project, partially supported by NSF and Microsoft, develops methods to: (1) detect the discrepancies

 between users' information sharing expectations and actual information